Overview of MacGyver

 MacGyver is an American action/adventure television series created by Lee David Zlotoff and executive produced by Henry Winkler and John Rich.
 Seven seasons of the MacGyver TV Series were produced, all of which were broadcast by American Broadcasting Company Network (ABC) in the United States and various other networks abroad.

-The MacGyver TV series was filmed in Los Angeles during Seasons 1,2 and 7, and in Vancouver, Canada from Seasons 3-6.
-ABC broadcast all seven seasons of the MacGyver TV show beginning in 1985 and ending in 1992.
-The show’s final episode aired on April 25, 1992 on ABC.
+The MacGyver TV series was filmed in Los Angeles during Seasons 1,2 and 7, and in Vancouver, Canada, from Seasons 3-6.
+ABC broadcasted all seven seasons of the MacGyver TV show beginning in 1985 and ending in 1992.
+The show’s final episode aired on April 25, 1992, on ABC.

 The story of MacGyver follows the laid-back, extremely resourceful secret agent Angus MacGyver, played by Richard Dean Anderson.
 He prefers non-violent conflict resolution wherever possible and refuses to carry or use a gun.
-He works as a problem solver for the fictional Phoenix Foundation in Los Angeles.
-Educated as a scientist and with a background from a fictional United States government agency, the Department of External Services (DXS), he is used as a resourceful agent able to solve a range of problems along with his ever-present Swiss Army Knife.
+He is a problem solver for the fictional Phoenix Foundation in Los Angeles.

 MacGyver TV Series Primary Cast Members

-The primary cast members on the series are:
+The primary cast members of the series are:

 - Angus MacGyver (Richard Dean Anderson)